844-914-1942

 Choosing the right lease duration comes down to your specific travel patterns and financial preferences.
 Whether you need an aircraft for a single trip or consistent access over several years, there’s a lease structure designed to match your lifestyle.
 Understanding the differences between short-term and long-term agreements is the first step in finding the perfect fit.

-Benefits of a Short-Term Lease
+When a Short-Term Lease Makes Sense

 If your travel needs are temporary or project-based, a short-term lease offers incredible flexibility.
 These agreements typically last from a few days to several months, making them ideal for seasonal getaways, extended family vacations, or fulfilling a specific business contract.
 Think of it as having a private jet on call for a set period without any long-term commitment.
 This option gives you all the benefits of private travel for a specific duration, aligning costs directly with your immediate needs.
 For one-off trips, a private charter might also be an excellent alternative to consider.

-Advantages of a Long-Term Lease
+Why a Long-Term Lease Might Be Better

 For those who fly frequently, a long-term lease provides consistency and convenience.
 These leases generally span one to five years and give you regular access to a specific aircraft from our fleet.
 This is a great solution if you want the reliability of a dedicated jet without the significant capital outlay of purchasing one.
 A long-term lease offers more predictable monthly costs and allows you to enjoy the perks of private aviation while keeping your funds liquid for other investments.
 It’s a practical step toward a more integrated private flight solution for your business or personal travel.